 Crown Heights Center for Nursing and Rehab is a facility in Brooklyn, New York which has a population of 2,504,700 people.
 This facility is a well below average facility.
 A score of this caliber indicates we found a few red flags.
-Fortunately, if you aren't impressed with this facility, there are countless other options available in this city.
+If you aren't happy with this facility's overall grade, you should be able to find a better option in Brooklyn.
+The city has at least 10 other nursing homes.
 If you aren't deterred by this facility's report card, you can continue reading to find out about its category grades.
 We discuss inspections in the next paragraph.

 Crown Heights Center for Nursing and Rehab